tristanlatr/MassWappalyzer/README.md

 Run [Wappalyzer](https://www.wappalyzer.com/) asynchronously on a list of URLs and generate a Excel file containing all results.

-The Excel file will have one column per technology seen (accros all your URLs), additionnaly, a "Urls" column will aways be present.
+The generated Excel file will have 2 sheets.

+First sheet contains one column per technology seen and one row per analyzed website, additionnaly, a "Urls" and "Last_Url" columns will aways be present.

+Second sheet contains one column per analyzed website and one row per seen technology.

 CSV and JSON format are also supported.

+Cells will always contains Wappalyzer informations in a human readable manner.

 ### Install

 Install **Wappalyzer CLI**

   - [Docker](https://hub.docker.com/r/wappalyzer/cli/) (used by default), pull image with `docker pull wappalyzer/cli`

   - [NPM](https://www.npmjs.com/package/wappalyzer), install with `npm i -g wappalyzer`

 Install **Python module**